7 best practices for managing a remote team

 Increased employee loyalty

 A survey from Owl Labs shows that 74% of employees say that the ability to work remotely would make them less likely to leave their employer.
 According to the same survey, remote workers say they are likely to stay in their current job for the next five years–which is 13% more than on-site workers.
-According to Gartner, by 2020, organizations that support a “choose-your-own-work-style” culture will boost employee retention rates by more than 10%.
+According to Gartner, by 2030, the demand for remote work will increase by 30% due to Generation Z fully entering the workforce.

 The most obvious advantage of having remote teams is the financial savings for office rent, furniture, electricity, technology, and other overhead costs.
 Allowing a worker to telecommute half the time can save a company more than $11,000 a year, according to CNN.